 If you don’t obey the law, don’t comply with permit conditions, or if you fail to comply with a Notice to Comply or Warning Notice within the specified time, you are guilty of an offence and are liable to be issued with an Infringement Notice.

-Refer to page 36 of Council's Local Law No.10(DOCX, 2MB) / Local Law No.10(PDF, 1MB) for a list of penalties fixed for infringement notice purposes.
-Note: one penalty unit for Local Laws offences is currently $100.
+Refer to page 47 of Council's Community Local Law 2023(PDF, 2MB) for a list of penalties fixed for infringement notice purposes, per individual and corporation.
+Note: one penalty unit for Local Laws offences is currently $192.31 as set by the State Government of Victoria for the 2023-2024 financial year.

 When must payment be made?